 Dakota College at Bottineau (DCB) is proud to announce the LEAP (Leading to Education and Advanced Preparation) program graduates.
 Designed for high schools, LEAP allows high school students to earn a Certificate of College Studies alongside their high school diploma.
-This spring DCB graduates 18 students from eight high schools in North Dakota; Bottineau, Drake, Mohall-Lansford-Sherwood, Newburg, Our Redeemers, Rugby, Westhope and homeschool.
-Each graduate will be acknowledged as a high school and college graduate at their high school commencement exercise.
+This spring Dakota College graduates 17 students from five high schools in North Dakota; Bottineau, Minot, Midkota, Mohall-Lansford-Sherwood, and Rolla.

 Dakota College at Bottineau is excited to recognize students at a special virtual graduation ceremony.
 Faculty and staff are very proud of their Dakota College students and want to provide them with a proper recognition.
 Due to the COVID-19 pandemic and staying in sync with social distancing, Dakota College is excited to recognize 212 students with a virtual ceremony celebration.
 This year’s commencement exercise will be broadcast on Facebook.com/DakotaCollege or subscribe to the YouTube.com/DakotaCollege channel on Friday, May 15th at 3:00 pm.

 During this time of uncertainty many individuals and businesses have been affected within the Bottineau area.
 The Dakota College Phi Theta Kappa, honor society chapter is promoting a fun way for the community to come together by “axing” folks to pay it forward!